fwzrasyad/Alphabet-Adventure-CPT113/README.md

 The linked list used in Alphabet Adventure acts to store the words in the word bank.
 The ‘WordBank’ class manages the linked list of words.
 It has a ‘head’ pointer that points to the first node in the linked list.
 It also has a member function ‘loadWordsFromFile’ that reads the words from wordbank.txt and fills in the linked list with the words.
 Each word from the file is added as a new node at the end of the linked list.
 The class also has the member function ‘getRandomWord’ that randomly selects a word from the linked list to be used in the game.

+## Role of Linked List in Alphabet Adventure ##

+- The linked list data structure is used to store and manage a collection of words in Alphabet Adventure.
+- The `LinkedList` class, defined in `LinkedList.h` and implemented in `LinkedList.cpp`, represents the linked list.
+- The linked list is initialized by creating an instance of the `LinkedList` class, called `wordBank`.
+- The `wordBank` serves as a repository of words that can be randomly selected for the game.
+- Words are added to the linked list using the `addNode()` function, which creates a new node with the word and appends it to the end of the list.
+- The `getRandomWord()` function allows the user to retrieve a random word from the linked list.
+It traverses the list, counts the number of nodes, generates a random index, and selects the word at that index.
+- The `getRandomWord()` function can be used in your game to select a random word for the player to guess, ensuring a different word is chosen each time.